10up/autoshare-for-twitter/README.md

 add_action( 'init', 'opt_my_cpt_into_autoshare' );
 ```

 In addition, adding support while registering custom post types also works.
-Post types are automatically set to autoshare.
+Post types are automatically set to autopost.
 Future versions of this plugin could allow this to be set manually.

-While the autoshare feature can be opted into for post types using the above filter, by default the editor still has to manually enable autoshare during the post prepublish flow.
-The `autoshare_for_twitter_enabled_default` filter allows autoshare to be enabled by default for all posts of a given post type.
+While the autopost feature can be opted into for post types using the above filter, by default the editor still has to manually enable autopost during the post prepublish flow.
+The `autoshare_for_twitter_enabled_default` filter allows autopost to be enabled by default for all posts of a given post type.
 Editors can still manually uncheck the option during the publishing flow.

 Example: